-Please note that only openly homosexual or bisexual people can take the training that prepares them to offer workshops in classrooms.
+Please note that only people who are openly lesbian, gay, bisexual, pansexual, trans or non-binary can take the training that prepares them to offer workshops in classrooms.

-If you want to demystify homosexuality and bisexuality elsewhere than in school (in cégeps, universities, youth, adult or senior communities), you must first take the training process that prepares you to offer workshops in classrooms and then carry out your first workshops with youth in secondary schools.
+If you want to demystify the diversity of sexual orientations and gender identities elsewhere than in school (e.g. in CEGEPs, universities, youth, adult, or elderly organizations, etc.), you must first take the training process that prepares you to offer workshops in classrooms and then carry out your first workshops with youth in secondary schools.
 For more information about this, contact us.

 For the animation of school-based interventions, you must meet the following criteria:

-Be a member of the GRIS-Montréal (so having paid their annual dues)
+Be a member of GRIS-Montréal (having paid your annual fees)

-Be comfortable talking about you and your privacy in public
+Feel comfortable talking about intimate matters in public

 Be able to express yourself clearly in front of a large audience